Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/3_charge/README.md

      ![charge density](Ref/charge1.png?raw=true "charge density")
   6. Now try a much higher value, 90-95% near the maximum.
 What are you looking at now?
      ![charge density](Ref/charge2.png?raw=true "charge density")
-  7. ADVANCED: The `pp.x` tool can plot a lot of useful data.
+  7. ADVANCED: The `pp.x` tool can plot a lot of useful physical quantities.
 Modify `charge.in` to plot the 'Electron Localization Function' for bulk silicon.
 Note the isovalue for ELF is defined between 0 and 1.
 Have a look at [1] to understand the results.
      ![ELF](Ref/elf.png?raw=true "ELF")

 ## Bibliography